Income Taxes and Your Divorce

 Amendments or Deficiencies to Prior Joint Tax Returns.
 You should address how you will handle any amendments or deficiencies to previously filed joint income tax returns.
 Typically, parties agree to cooperate with any amendments and share any joint refunds.
 Furthermore, parties typically agree to be equally responsible for any additional tax liabilities or deficiencies incurred as a result of information supplied by both parties but if a deficiency is assessed due to information supplied by one party, that party may be responsible for the deficiency as well as professional fees incurred.

 Document Exchange: To the extent you and your spouse need to exchange any documents in order to determine the cost basis of any assets, you should include that in your Marital Settlement Agreement to avoid any disputes in the future.
 In addition, to the extent your or your spouse have an obligation to pay child support or maintenance (or such issues are reserved), you should include language that you will exchange your tax returns, year-end paystubs, and other specific, relevant documents by a date certain each year.
 This will also help avoid problems in obtaining such documents from your ex-spouse in the future.

-The attorneys at Katz & Stefani, LLC are not tax attorneys, accountants, or tax professionals, and accordingly, they cannot give tax advice.
+The Divorce attorneys in Chicago at Katz & Stefani, LLC are not tax attorneys, accountants, or tax professionals, and accordingly, they cannot give tax advice.
 This blog is meant to summarize broad tax issues that commonly arise in divorce cases that you should further discuss with your attorneys and accountant depending on your specific facts and circumstances.
 Not all tax issues and concerns are addressed in this blog.